 7. An appellant shall be offered a personal hearing by the Appeal Board, and shall be informed of the time and date of such a hearing.
 The appellant may be accompanied, but not represented, by a member of the academic, welfare or advisory staff of the University.

-8. The Chair shall, at an Appeal Board meeting, have discretion to declare inadmissible any matter introduced by the appellant, or by any individual accompanying the appellant, if he/she deems it not directly related to the contents of the appeal previously lodged in writing within the stipulated deadline.
+8. The Chair shall, at an Appeal Board meeting, have discretion to declare inadmissible any matter introduced by the appellant, or by any individual accompanying the appellant, if they deems it not directly related to the contents of the appeal previously lodged in writing within the stipulated deadline.

 9. The Appeal Board shall be empowered to take either of the following decisions:

-- That the appeal be rejected and no further action be taken;
+- That the appeal be rejected and no further action be taken

 - That the appeal be upheld.